PGSch/streamlit-eda/README.md

 # Contact

+* Updated and configured by: Patrick Schneider

-Developed by Darío López Padial (Bukosabino).
+* Template by: Darío López Padial (Bukosabino).

 Please, let me know about any comment or feedback.

 ## Setup